edgedb/edgedb-python/docs/api/blocking_con.rst

     Establish a connection to an EdgeDB server.

     :param dsn:
+        If this parameter does not start with ``edgedb://`` then this is a :ref:`name of an instance <edgedb-instances>`.

-        Connection arguments specified using as a single string in the connection URI format:
+        Otherwise it specifies a single string in the connection URI format:
         ``edgedb://user:password@host:port/database?option=value``.
         The following options are recognized: host, port, user, database, password.